spatel54/seed-fund-tracking/README.md

 - **304 students** supported
 - **14 Illinois institutions** funded

-### November 2025 - Major Repository Reorganization
+### November 2025 - Major Repository Reorganization & Dynamic System

 The repository has been completely reorganized with improved structure, IWRC branding, and comprehensive navigation: